 Rose Caslar Belasik

-Rose Caslar Belasik has been a lifelong rider and writer.
-She grew up riding on some of the most remote and rugged ranches and trails in the Pacific Northwest.
+Rose grew up riding horseback in some of the most remote and rugged ranches and trails in the Pacific Northwest.
 As a teen, she was a leader on horseback wilderness pack trips for commercial outfitters and hunted big game with her family in Hells Canyon and the Wallowa Mountains.
-While in high school, she studied natural horsemanship and started young horses under saddle while working for a breeder of registered Spanish Mustangs.
+While in high school, she helped on cattle ranches, studied natural horsemanship and started young horses under saddle for a breeder of registered Spanish Mustangs.
+After graduating Magna Cum Laude from Lewis and Clark College in Portland, Oregon with a degree in English Literature, Rose started colts, trained dressage prospects and foxhunters, worked with Pony Club, drove teams of draft horses, studied Portuguese and French dressage, and developed a successful dressage sales program with a Lusitano breeding farm.
+Following her love of writing, she served as President of a literary non-profit organization and has published a book, “Dressage Sabbatical.”
+Dressage Sabbatical is available on Amazon Kindle and by contacting firstname.lastname@example.org.